 The village of Humac is a wonderful example of rural workers’ architecture.
 Nestling in a hollow in an elongated ridge in the middle of Hvar Island, it consists of 140 little houses, made completely of stone apart from the doors and some windows.
 It is situated some 10 km east of Jelsa, and sits 350 m above sea level.

 Although the buildings are extremely humble, they are well constructed and harmonious.
-They served their primary purpose well for centuries as seasonal homes when their owners, who came from Vrisnik 15 kilometres away, would come to Humac to work their fields.
+They served their primary purpose well for centuries as seasonal homes when their owners, who came from Vrisnik 15 kilometres away, would stay in their cottages in Humac to work their fields.

 The village in its present form dates to the 17th century, although it was originally founded back in the 13th century.
 From the end of the 19th century up to a few years ago there were almost no changes in Humac.
-No-one has ever lived here permanently, although there were always some people staying there.
+No-one has ever lived here permanently, although throughout history there were always some people staying there, so the village has never been totally abandoned.
 Now it is being restored as an ethno-eco village.

 What there is to see:

 * historic, charming stone houses, some beautifully restored, some still in ruins; evidence of the priorities of past times, including special gutters for channelling rainwater into the water tanks and the remains of grape presses and bread ovens in the communal courtyards.

 * beautiful views across sweeping landscapes and seascapes.

 * night sky: with no street lighting, Humac is perfect for watching the stars.
 Because of its lack of light pollution, in 2020 it was chosen as the location for a meteor camera, alongside a meteorological station.